AkhiLucky007/AkhiLucky007/README.md

 - 👋 Hi, I’m @AkhiLucky007
 - 👀 I’m interested in learning new things, implementing the things I learnt asap.
-- 🌱 I’m currently learning C++, Full Stack Dev., Java.
+- 🌱 I’m currently learning DSA in C++ and I also recently started CP on CodeForces.
 - 💞️ I’m looking to collaborate on simple open-source projects.
 - 📫 How to reach me : Email- akhileshk14354@gmail.com.
 - 😄 Pronouns: He, him, his.